 Make your life easier, and don’t complicate things.
 Although you might feel the need to talk about numerous things with your audience, overpromising can soon hurt your ability to deliver on those promises.

-For example, at Pixelgrade, we created the Upstairs community as a place where we share stories that make us better people and where people can interact with one another and discuss similar experiences.
+For example, at Pixelgrade, we created the Upstairs community as a place where creative people speak about their journey and where people can interact with one another and discuss similar experiences.
 We started with this goal in mind because Oana and I are the ones deeply involved and stories are closer to our heart—we know we can manage it by ourselves with small interventions from our team members.

 The same can be with your newsletter—make it about one thing (at least initially) and be confident that you can handle it by yourself or have the right people around who can pitch in.
 This strategy allows you to be focused and ensures you can…